 Galaxy Pavilion on Norwegian Joy offers interactive video walls and hovercraft bumper cars.
 It also provides three interactive dark ride simulators, which provide real-time 3D graphics, 360° surround sound, and multi-sensory special effects.

 The pavilion also includes a Star Wars™ Battle Pod™ video game, six Xbox console stations and state-of-the-art virtual optic experiences, in addition to two multi-storey, high-speed Double Aqua Loop slides.
-A park with a pool and chaise lounges is also available aboard the vessel.
+A park with a pool and chaise lounges is also available aboard the vessel, while another venue called the Kids’ Aqua Park is available for the kids on board.

 The ship provides a high-speed Wi-Fi connection, as well as the fleet’s largest retail area, which features duty-free shops and high-end international brands.

 Norwegian Joy is powered by five MAN diesel engines and two ABB Azipod XO electric propulsion systems.
-The engines are equipped with five exhaust-emission treatment units known as scrubbers, which ensure eco-friendly cruising.
+The engines are equipped with five exhaust-emission treatment units known as scrubbers, which ensure eco-friendly cruising by reducing the SOx emissions by up to 99%.